trucentive/payette-api/README.md

 ### Editing documentation

-The documentation source is contained in
+The documentation source is contained in the source/ directory and the root is the index.md.erb file.
+Documentation on [editing Slate markdown](https://github.com/slatedocs/slate/wiki/Markdown-Syntax).

 ### Publishing documentation